Hollywood is rarely in search of the new, so each year brings a longer list of adapted screenplays and a shorter list of originals.

-The Academy recently moved two scripts, “Moonlight” and “Loving,” from Original to Adapted.
+The Academy moved two scripts, “Moonlight” and “Loving,” from Original to Adapted.
 Technically, the play Barry Jenkins adapted with playwright Tarell Alvin McCraney, “In Moonlight Black Boys Look Blue,” was never produced.
-But the Academy, unlike the Writers Guild of America, has decided that Jenkins did adapt the moving Miami-set coming-of-age triptych from another source.
+But the Academy, unlike the Writers Guild of America, decided that Jenkins did adapt the moving Miami-set coming-of-age triptych from another source.
 So that puts “Moonlight” at the top of the race for Adapted Screenplay.

-Both are now competing against WGA nominee “Arrival,” Denis Villeneuve’s brainy sci-fi encounter between an empathetic linguist (Amy Adams) and alien visitors whose intentions are unclear.
+“Moonlight” is competing against WGA nominee “Arrival,” Denis Villeneuve’s brainy sci-fi encounter between an empathetic linguist (Amy Adams) and alien visitors whose intentions are unclear.
 Adapted by Eric Heisserer (“The Thing”) from Ted Chiang’s short story “Story of Your Life,” the movie is accessible, smart, suspenseful and moving, that rare mix of brain-twister and intimate drama.

-“Arrival” (Eric Heisserer)
+2. “Arrival” (Eric Heisserer)

-“Fences” (August Wilson)
+3. “Fences” (August Wilson)

-“Hidden Figures” (Theodore Melfi, Allison Schroeder)
+4. “Hidden Figures” (Theodore Melfi, Allison Schroeder)

-“Lion” (Luke Davies)
+5. “Lion” (Luke Davies)